beeware/toga/docs/introduction/tutorial-0.rst

     If these requirements aren't met, Toga either won't work at all, or won't have full functionality.

+.. note:: Problems with source installs

+    Internally, Toga is comprised of a number of subpackages - one for each platform it supports.
+If you install using wheels, the install process will correctly identify the required packages and install them.
+However, if you install from source using pip, there is a `known bug in pip`_ that causes dependencies to not be installed.
+It may be necessary to manually install the following pre-requisites:

+    * OS X: ``pip install toga-cocoa``
+    * Linux: ``pip install toga-gtk toga-cassowary cassowary``
+    * Win32: ``pip install toga-win32 toga-cassowary cassowary``

+.. _known bug in pip: https://github.com/pypa/pip/issues/1951

 .. note:: Problems under Linux

     Unfortunately, GTK+3 doesn't provide a pip-installable version of it's Python